-Revised Form of Acceptance Publication of the Supplement 30 December 2019 Takeaway.com EGM to be held 9 January 2020 Latest date and time by which the Takeaway.com Offer may be declared or become unconditional as to acceptances (3the "Closing" 10 January 2020 Date" )(4 2 ) Latest date and time by which the Takeaway.com Offer may become or be declared wholly unconditional (unless extended) (the "Effective Date")(53) 31 January 2020 Admission to listing and trading of New Shares on Euronext by 8.00 a.m.
+In respect of: (i) Just Eat CREST Shareholders, settlement of entitlements to Just Eat Takeaway.com CDIs (as defined below) through CREST; (ii) Just Eat CSN Shareholders, settlement of entitlements to Just Eat Takeaway.com CDIs through crediting of such Just Eat Takeaway.com CDIs to the relevant CSN Facility (4) accounts of such Just Eat CSN Shareholders; and (iii) Just Eat non-CSN Shareholders, settlement of entitlements to New Shares through the Representative (as at or soon after 8.00 a.m.
 London time / 9.00 a.m.
-Amsterdam time on, or as soon Amsterdam as practically possible following, the Effective Date Admission and commencement of dealings in Ordinary Shares on the premium listing segment of the UK Official List and the London Stock by 8.00 a.m.
-London time / 9.00 a.m.
-Amsterdam time on, or as soon Exchange's main market for listed securities as practically possible following, the Effective Date In respect of: (i) Just Eat CREST Shareholders, settlement of entitlements to Just Eat Takeaway.com CDIs (as defined below) through CREST; (ii) Just Eat CSN Shareholders, settlement of entitlements to Just Eat Takeaway.com CDIs through crediting of such Just Eat Takeaway.com CDIs to the relevant CSN Facility (64) accounts of such Just Eat CSN Shareholders; and (iii) Just Eat non-CSN at or soon after by 8.00 a.m.
-London time / 9.00 a.m.
-Amsterdam time Shareholders, settlement of entitlements to New Shares through the on the Effective Date (or as soon as practically possible thereafter, Representative (as bare trustee of the Just Eat non-CSN Shareholders) and in any event within 14 days after the Effective Date) CREST accounts of relevant Just Eat Shareholders credited with cash due in relation to the sale of fractional entitlements within 14 days after the Effective Date Despatch of cheques to relevant Just Eat Shareholders for cash due in relation to the sale of fractional entitlements within 14 days after the Effective Date Despatch of CSN facility statements to Just Eat CSN Shareholders within 14 days after the Effective Date participating in the CSN facility in the case of acceptances received after the Effective Date, these events shall take place within 14 days after receipt of such acceptances
+Amsterdam time bare trustee of the Just Eat non-CSN Shareholders) on 2 January 2020 CREST accounts of relevant Just Eat Shareholders credited with cash due in relation to the sale of fractional entitlements within 14 days after the Effective Date Despatch of CSN facility statements to Just Eat CSN Shareholders participating in the CSN facility within 14 days after the Effective Date Despatch of cheques to relevant Just Eat Shareholders for the cash due in relation to the sale of fractional entitlements within 14 days after the Effective Date Longstop Date 31 March 2020 (5)